wso2/docs-ei/en/streaming-integrator/docs/guides/performing-etl-tasks.md

 ```

 The above query performs a join between the `StockUpdatesStream` stream and the `StockRecords` table,  and adds the stock update calculated to the existing amount in the `StockRecords` table.
 Then to **load** the final output, the query performs an `update or insert into` operation to the `Stock Records` table.
 This means, if the table already has a record with a same value for the `name` field as the latest output event generated in the `StockUpdatesStream` stream, the output event overwrites the record in the table.
 If no such matching record is found, the output event is inserted as a new record.

+The queries above updtes the ETL flow as shown in the diagram

 Once you add all the new Siddhi queries and configurations introduced in this section to the original `ManagingStocksApp` Siddi application, it looks as follows: